 How to Dehydrate Apples

 - Wash apples.
-Yes, even if you are going to peel them, wash them first.
+Yes, even if you will peel them, wash them first.
 They are one of the dirty dozen produce that harbors a lot of pesticides, plus the wax coating.
 Just wash).
+You can soak in a vinegar/water solution.

 - Peel apples if desired.